Demon Slayer: Kimetsu no Yaiba: Popularity and cultural impact

 Regarding the series' sudden huge success, Weekly Shōnen Jump editor-in-chief Hiroyuki Nakano stated that the manga sales shot up straight after its anime adaptation finished, explaining that a large number of people watched the series through streaming services after it ended rather than watching it weekly.
-Nakano also stated that currently, it is harder for a manga series running in the magazine to become a hit, and Demon Slayer: Kimetsu no Yaiba despite having started in February 2016, did not become a major hit until late 2019, adding that its success "hinged on word of mouth generated after the anime's run".
-Nakano have also said it introduced many new people and audience into Jump.
-According to Yuma Takahashi, Demon Slayer: Kimetsu no Yaiba anime series producer, the series had three main factors for its success: "The power of the original work, the attitude towards adapting it to anime, and the environment".
-Takahashi explained that although many people learned about the manga through the anime, that in itself is not enough to generate a hit, stating that the original manga itself is interesting and they tried to adapt it earnestly without losing any of its appeal.
-The earnest attitude towards the adaptation and techniques from the staff at Ufotable were other key factors.
-Takahashi pointed out the changes in the anime-viewing landscape within the past few years and the increasing popularity of the streaming platforms.
-Takahashi said that by airing the series for two cours, it had the time to build up an audience.
-Takahashi added: "While the anime was airing, the story being serialized in the manga was heating up, so the timing was also ideal.
-It wasn't as if it suddenly became the center of attention; I feel that it steadily picked up fans and expanded its audience".
+Nakano also stated that it is harder for a manga series running in the magazine to become a hit, and Demon Slayer: Kimetsu no Yaiba, despite having started in February 2016, did not become a major hit until late 2019, adding that its success "hinged on word of mouth generated after the anime's run".
+Nakan also said that it introduced many new people and audiences to Jump.
 On December 20, 2020, at the Jump Festa '21, Mayumi Tanaka, voice actress of One Piece's Monkey D. Luffy, read aloud a message from One Piece creator Eiichiro Oda, in which he praised Gotouge's series, and wrote: "At Jump, Demon Slayer was really amazing.
 I enjoyed how it was able to save the feelings of so many people.
 Absolutely superb work.
 This is how I want manga to be.
 It touched me, somehow!".

 Yusuke Murata said that the series' contribution to the industry as a whole is immeasurable, while Gege Akutami commented that the series created many new manga fans.
+The prime minister of Japan, Fumio Kishida, has remarked that he was a fan of the series, pledging that he would improve the conditions in the manga and anime industry.
+Several politicians even used motifs and patterns from the series in their campaigns in 2021.